microsoft/reverse-proxy/docs/designs/yarp-tunneling.md

 ## Security

-The purpose of the tunnel is to somewhat subvert security by creating a tunnel through the firewall that enables external requests to be made to destination servers on the back-end network.
+The purpose of the tunnel is to simplify service exposure by creating a tunnel through the firewall that enables external requests to be made to destination servers on the back-end network.
 There are a number of mitigations that reduces the risk of this feature:

 * No endpoints are exposed via the firewall - it does not expose any new endpoints that could act as attack vectors.
 The tunnel is an outbound connection made between the back-end and the front-end.
 * Traffic directed via the tunnel will need to have corresponding routes in the Back End configuration.
 Traffic will only be routed if there is a respective route and cluster configuration.
 Tunnel traffic can't specify arbitrary URLs that would be directed to a hostname not included in the back-end route table configuration.